Gastrotrich: Etymology and taxonomy

 The relationship of gastrotrichs to other phyla is unclear.
 Morphology suggests that they are close to the Gnathostomulida, the Rotifera, or the Nematoda.
 On the other hand, genetic studies place them as close relatives of the Platyhelminthes, the Ecdysozoa or the Lophotrochozoa.
-As of 2011, around 790 species have been described.
+As of 2019, more than 860 species have been described.
 The phylum contains a single class, divided into two orders: the Macrodasyida and the Chaetonotida.
 Edward Ruppert et al. report that the Macrodasyida are wholly marine, but two rare and poorly known species, Marinellina flagellata and Redudasys fornerise, are known from fresh water.
 The Chaetonotida comprises both marine and freshwater species.

 Anatomy

 Gastrotrichs vary in size from about 0.06 to 3 mm in body length.
 They are bilaterally symmetrical, with a transparent strap-shaped or bowling pin-shaped body, arched dorsally and flattened ventrally.
 The anterior end is not clearly defined as a head but contains the sense organs, brain and pharynx.
 Cilia are found around the mouth and on the ventral surface of the head and body.
 The trunk contains the gut and the reproductive organs.
 At the posterior end of the body are two projections with cement glands that serve in adhesion.
 This is a double-gland system where one gland secretes the glue and another secretes a de-adhesive agent to sever the connection.
 In the Macrodasyida, there are additional adhesive glands at the anterior end and on the sides of the body.

 The body wall consists of a cuticle, an epidermis and longitudinal and circular bands of muscle fibres.
 In some primitive species, each epidermal cell has a single cilium, a feature shared only by the gnathostomulans.
 The whole ventral surface of the animal may be ciliated or the cilia may be arranged in rows, patches or transverse bands.
 The cuticle is locally thickened in some gastrotrichs and forms scales, hooks and spines.
 There is no coelom (body cavity) and the interior of the animal is filled with poorly differentiated connective tissue.
 In the macrodasyidans, Y-shaped cells, each containing a vacuole, surround the gut and may function as a hydrostatic skeleton.